+The usual way of seeking protection is to come to a country and ask for protection.
+This is commonly called ‘seeking asylum’.
 In Australia, ‘seeking asylum’ is often seen as being the ‘wrong’ way to come.
 In fact, seeking asylum is the way most people get protection in the world, and is the way that is protected by the Refugee Convention.

-Latest on asylum
+Other reports on asylum

 Bright Ideas on asylum

 Factsheets for people seeking asylum

 This answers common questions about the changes to the income supports people seeking asylum face.